makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

 ## 4.2

-### Learning Curve In order to see the effect of training size,
+### Learning Curve.
+In order to see the effect of training size,

 * Table 4 shows the performance by RoBERTa trained on different training sizes
-  * the best model, RoBERTa, on the WinoGrande debiased dev set.
-RoBERTa’s
+  * the best model, RoBERTa, on the WinoGrande debiased dev set
   * ranges from 59% to 79% <800 (2% of the training data) to 41K instances
   * To achieve human-level performance, current SOTA models would need over 118K training instances